 On an hour-long hike you can expect to either climb up or down over 700 steps if you want (or far fewer on the above two routes).
 Unless you have bad knees, you’ll enjoy the exercise as well as the scenery.

-TIP #4: Travelling to Banff or Yoho National Park anytime soon?
+TIP #5: Travelling to Banff or Yoho National Park anytime soon?
 The next time you’re anywhere near Golden, BC, be sure to check out Golden Skybridge.
-It’s a new attraction, as of the summer of 2021, and it’s where you’ll find the highest suspension bridge in Canada!
+It’s where you’ll find the highest suspension bridge in Canada!

 Golden Skybridge